CharlesKasasira/blog.charleskasasira.me/README.md

 # Blog

-This is a repository for my different posts shared across different blogging platforms.
+This is a repository for my different posts shared on hashnode [kasasira.hashnode.dev](kasasira.hashnode.dev).